 Inside, the Rapid has a cohesive, logical design – even if it’s quite bland.
 It’s not the last word in luxury, but it mixes quality with a robust feel.
 Everything is easy to use, with well labelled buttons and clear, legible dials.

 The entry-level S trim has a pretty basic AM/FM radio with a four speaker installation, and Bluetooth is an optional extra.
 All other grades have a six-speaker system with Bluetooth as standard, but the digital radio and touchscreen sat-nav system are optional, even on the top of the range SE L.

 Practicality, comfort and boot space

-What it may lack a little in quality and driving enjoyment, the Skoda Rapid completely wipes the floor with the Golf and the Focus when it comes to practicality.
+While it may lack a little in quality and driving enjoyment, the Skoda Rapid's practicality completely wipes the floor with the Volkswagen Golf and the Ford Focus – primarily because it has such a big boot.

 The Rapid Spaceback sister car has a more conventional compact hatchback bodystyle, which cuts boot space to 415 litres with the back seats up and 1,380 litres with them folded.

 Skoda put in a great performance in the 2015 Driver Power customer satisfaction survey, finishing third overall.
 However, this was a slip from first in 2014, while its dealer network also dropped three places to fourth.
 Still, it’s a solid performance that should help to make the ownership experience as easy as possible.